aireilly/antora-asciidoc-test/README.md

 A sample Antora site.

-Install Antora, and then run `antora playbook.yml` and commit your changes.
+Run `antora playbook.yml` to build the output.